 Hon.
 Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
 I would also like to thank you for asking an excellent question.
 It is quite difficult and the interpreter students while they are creating new terminology that do not have a translation in Inuktitut and they are being utilized in meets and they have to brainstorm to come up with a standard word.
-Looking at the old Inuktitut terminology and todays worlds, those are some of the challenges that we have on, from going from English to Inuktitut and there are already... always brainstorming to come up with most accurate English translations, or Inuktitut translations.
+Looking at the old Inuktitut terminology and todays worlds, those are some of the challenges that we have on, from going from English to Inuktitut and there are already...always brainstorming to come up with most accurate English translations, or Inuktitut translations.

 Ms. Hughes (interpretation): Thank you, Mr. Chairman.
-The translations, the translators and Inuit Language Authority work together to create standard terminologies for example, the term chairperson, in Inuktitut is iksivautaq, and sivuliqtivut be the premier.
+The translators and the Inuit Language Authority work together to create standard terminology; for example, the term chairperson in Inuktitut is iksivautaq and sivuliqtivut is the Premier.
+They have daily meetings to make sure that the documents like the business plans are following the standardized terminology in Inuktitut and they are proofread.

-They have daily meetings to make sure that the documents like the business plans are following the standardized terminology in Inuktitut and they are proof read, we will be looking at the departmental plans and at times there are inconsistencies in the terms that are being used so we have a translation policy that is applied government wide, or the Inuit Cultural Institute standardized terminology is required to be used within the government departments and they are scrutinized to make sure that those standards are used.
+We will be looking at the departmental plans and at times there are inconsistencies in the terms that are being used, so we have a translation policy that is applied government-wide, or the Inuit Cultural Institute standardized terminology is required to be used within the government departments and they are scrutinized to make sure that those standards are used.
 We review and make changes and we will be making changes to the translation policy to reflect as such.